 Monday, December 10, 2007

-Today on KMOX, I talked with David Harsanyi about his book, "Nanny State," in which he asks "when did we lose our right to be lazy, unhealthy, and politically incorrect?"
+Today I talked with David Harsanyi about his book, "Nanny State," in which he asks "when did we lose our right to be lazy, unhealthy, and politically incorrect?"

 With mandatory seat belt laws, the FCC over-regulating content, and bans on everything from smoking at home to dodgeball at school, Harsanyi wishes the government would do less.
 But he also says we're at fault allowing this culture of dependence to replace personal responsibility in America, at the hands of school boards, politicians and special interest groups.